pydata/conf_site/docs/source/deployment.rst

 Deployment occurs by running the `ansible-playbook` command::

-    ansible-playbook -i ansible/hosts --ask-vault ansible/production.yml -l gotham2017,metropolis2017
+    ansible-playbook ansible/production.yml -l gotham2017,metropolis2017

 .. warning::
    Make sure that your virtualenv is activated (`workon conf_site`) before trying to deploy.

 .. note::
-   The `-l` parameter limits the deployment to a specific host or group of hosts.
+   The optional `-l` parameter limits the deployment to a specific host or group of hosts.

 Customization
 -------------